Luos-io/Documentation/src/pages/high/modules_list/light.md

 The Light module handles a sensor measuring a light intensity in lux.

-Its type have access to all common capabilities.
+Its type has access to all common capabilities.

 ----